CarlosCunha99/CarlosCunha99/README.md

 # 👋 Hey there!
 I’m Carlos

 - 🇵🇹 Proudly coding from Portugal (yes, the land of custard tarts and sunshine)
-- 🤓 Junior Software Engineer on a mission to make Scala functional code as smooth as Port wine
 - ☕️ Java Enjoyer (Spring, Hibernate, and all their cousins)
-- 🎲 Board-game enthusiast (Catan conqueror, Ticket to Ride tycoon)
+- 🎲 Board-game enthusiast
-- 🎮 Single & multiplayer gamer—ask me about my latest RPG games
+- 🎮 Single & multiplayer games
 - 🃏 Magic: The Gathering fan—my deck is as organized as my commits (well… almost)
-- 😄 Always up for a chat, a laugh, or a code review that ends in bad jokes

----

-## 🌱 Learning
-1. Cats Effect (because side-effects belong in stand-up shows, not code)
-2. Akka Streams (streaming my coffee, one sip at a time)